More

 spot_img

 Looking to watching the mountain gorillas in 2015?
 You can take advantage of discount gorilla trips this April and May by making your reservation with one of the local tour operators.
-Like the past 2 years, Uganda has continued to offer discounts on gorilla permits for April and May 2015.
-This there fore has made the prices of the Gorilla tracking permits to be slashed to USD 350 per permit from USD 600.
+Like the past two years, Uganda has continued to offer discounts on gorilla permits for April and May 2015.
+This there fore has made the prices of the gorilla tracking permits to be slashed to USD 350 per permit from USD 600.
 This means that you can save USD250 per permit!

 For the local the cost of the gorilla permit has been reduced to Ushs.150,000 (an equivalent of USD60) and East Africans can also take this advantage and book permits at low rates.